hsaghir/hsaghir.github.io/src/content/posts/2015-06-14-elon-musk-reasoning-process.md

 > You already have cars.
 So you add a bigger battery.
 > You already have a database.
 So you add an index.

 This is reasoning *by analogy*.
 It is fast, usually correct, and the main thing every organisation on Earth rewards.
-It is also how you end up with incremental improvements to an obviously broken baseline — and never ask whether the baseline itself is necessary.
+It is also how you end up with incremental improvements to an obviously broken baseline, and never ask whether the baseline itself is necessary.

 First-principles reasoning is the opposite posture.
-You strip the problem down to things you are forced to believe — physics, math, identities — and build back up.
+You strip the problem down to things you are forced to believe, physics, math, identities, and build back up.
 The test you apply to every assumption on the way down is brutal: *is this true because the universe makes it true, or is it true because someone built it this way and I inherited their choice?*

 ## The SpaceX example

-The canonical illustration — and the one Musk himself used — is rocket cost.
+The canonical illustration, and the one Musk himself used, is rocket cost.
 Rockets are expensive.
 Everyone knows this.
 Reasoning by analogy, you accept the price tag and argue about discount curves.
 Reasoning from first principles, you ask a different question:

 > *Why* are rockets expensive?
 What do they physically have to contain?
 > Aluminium, titanium, carbon fiber, copper, some kerosene and liquid